 The big takeaway here is that social media is a great opportunity for leveraging consumer data to create more personalized experiences, but be sure to do it in such a way that adds value for the consumer.

 Cadbury executed this perfectly with its Cadbury Glow campaign.
-They had customers connect their Facebook accounts in order to create Personalized Videos that incorporated photos and names pulled from their profile.
+They had customers connect their Facebook accounts to create Personalized Videos that incorporated photos and names pulled from their profile.
 The videos were then sent as mementos to friends and family.

 2. Personalized Emails

-Retailers have been leveraging customer data for more personalized emails for years.
+Retailers like Amazon have been leveraging customer data for more personalized emails for years.
 They often send recommendations based on past purchases.
 Not only does this guarantee that the message is relevant, but it also encourages the customer to trust the brand’s messages.

 Remember: It’s not just the subject line that influences open rate.
 The sender (your brand) matters too.
 Make sure your subscribers know you always include relevant content just for them.